wedoforce/sf-dev-101-practice/README.md

 ## Task 2

 Insert Contact for created in previous task Account with FirstName = 'Test' and LastName = 'Contact'

+Use field `AccountId` to link contact to an account.

 ## Task 3

 Update Test Contact with email = 'ex@maple.com' and insert a new one with your first name and last name in one DML;